An A class catamaran has:

 And finally the 2149 located on the trampoline.
 Note the metal ring that needs to go onto the mainsheet before it connects to the block to make sure the rope stays on the HSB411 properly when the mast rotates.
 I have tied the metal ring to the shackle for now so I don’t forget.
 The metal ring is tied to the boom with a short bit of rope near the outhaul cleat.

-UPDATE: I have since replaced this 2149 block with a ratcheting block.
-The ring has been replaced with a small block as well.
+UPDATE: I have since replaced this 2149 block with a ratcheting block (Ronstan Orbit ratchet block).
+Also, the ring has been replaced with a small block.

 I use the surplus tail from the downhaul rope to keep the double block pulled down.